 On-farm use of trailing hose technique (Field Measure 6) to reduce ammonia emissions in a sensitive landscape.
-For optimal performance, hose exits should be set within 15 cm of the ground, though may be raised when turning and transporting manure to fields. © L'Albeitar, 2021.
+For optimal performance, hose exits should be set as low as possible within the canopy, though may be raised when turning and transporting manure to fields. © L'Albeitar, 2021.